African Peanut Stew (Domoda)

 This post may contain affiliate links.
 See my disclosure policy.

-An incredibly rich and delicious African peanut stew, this Domoda recipe tastes even better the next day!
-Domoda is the national dish of Gambia and deservedly so because it is so flavorful and delicious!
+An incredibly rich, delicious and traditional African peanut stew recipe, this Domoda tastes even better the next day!
+Domoda is the national dish of Gambia and deservedly so because it is absolutely fabulous comfort food!

 What is Domoda?

-This Daring Gourmet version is true to authentic roots.
-It’s a simple dish to make with a rich and rewarding flavor.
-This is African comfort food at its best, folks, and believe me, it’s a winner!
+This African Peanut Stew recipe is true to its traditional roots.
+It’s a simple dish to make with a rich and rewarding flavor and believe me when I say that’s it’s African comfort food at its best!

 African Peanut Stew Recipe